passcod/zarc/README.md

 If new files are added that have the same path as existing ones, both the new and old metadata are kept.
 By default, Zarc will unpack the last version of a path, but you can change that.

-Appending to a Zarc generates a new keypair and keeps metadata about the prior versions for provenance.
+Appending to a Zarc keeps metadata about the prior versions for provenance.
 Zarc stores the insertion date of files and the creation date of the archive itself as well as all prior versions, so you can tell whether a file was appended and when it was created or modified.

 ### Complexity and extensibility